The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 What is the ROI on chairside saliva testing equipment? +

-There are 9 distinct pathways to positive ROI from a ~$5,000 investment, including direct test revenue, increased hygiene visit frequency (60–70% of patients accept more frequent visits after seeing their scores), improved case acceptance across all treatment categories, reduced failure costs, and referral generation.
+There are 9 distinct pathways to positive ROI, including direct test revenue, increased hygiene visit frequency (60–70% of patients accept more frequent visits after seeing their scores), improved case acceptance across all treatment categories, reduced failure costs, and referral generation.

-The Diagnostic Gap Is Closing.
+The Clinical Gap Is Closing.
 The Question Is Whether You're Closing It.

 Six lessons.
 Three days.
 One shift in how you practice.
 Watch Christian Coachman, Dr. Miguel Stanley, and Michael Lazzara walk you through it.
 It's unscripted, practical, and immediately actionable.